jkey-67/spyglass/README.md

  - the public part of the EvE-Scout Backend API v2 2.1.0 is now used to handle Thera and Turnur system.
 [ESAPI](https://api.eve-scout.com/ui/#overview)
  - fix detection local change for local zh, es, ko and jp

+## 1.7.1
+- using native Qt paint functions instead of the QSVGPainter
+- fixed a regression which caused a deadlock during file parsing
+- the monitored areas within the alarm distance is now marked with a white background
+- zKillboard entries will get a orange background
+- known Wormhole Thera and Turnur connections will be marked yellow on the current map, the info window show the identifier, the estimated lifetime and the maximum allowed ship types
+- the mouse forward and backward buttons can now be used to navigate in between the last maps and positions

 ## Features with API registration
 EVE Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentication.[SSO](https://developers.eveonline.com/blog/article/sso-endpoint-deprecations-2)